pramindanata/architecture-katas/kata/santa-workshop/readme.md

 - R14: Santa can view list of present that ready to be delivered.
 - R15: Santa can start generating delivery routes for presents that ready to be delivered.
 - R16: System can consolidate duplicate present requests from a same child into 1.
+- R17: Elves can upload scanned mail in bulk.

 ### Non-Functional Requirements